-REHABILITATION AND SOCIAL WORK PROGRAMS (120 HOURS EACH)
+REHABILITATION AND SOCIAL WORK PROGRAMS

-Students will complete the general studies requirements as outlined in the general studies section of this Bulletin with the following exception.
+Students will complete the general studies requirements as outlined in the general studies section of this catalog with the following exception.
 In the history, social, and behavioral sciences block, rehabilitation and social work students must choose the two social/behavioral science electives from ANT 2200, ECO 2251, POL 2241, PSY 2200, and SOC 2275.